eda-ricercatore/admin-notes/skill-set/lower-level-roles/sw-dev-lower-level/sw-testing-verification-validation.md

++ skill set:
+	- Familiarity with pytest, unittest, or nose
+		* Nose, a Python unit test framework
+	- Experience with one or more of Cython, Jupyter Notebook widgets
 + Familiar with gtest, python unittest or other testing frameworks.
 + Use of online tools such as Userzoom, usertesting.com and Optimal Workshop a plus
 + Familiarity with common web application testing tools for DAST, SAST, and IAST analysis such as Burp Suite, Checkmarx, Veracode